What is the Gender and Sexuality Research Network?

 Who is organising the network?
-The research network is organised by Reading PhD students Maria Tomlinson and Sophie Payne (see bios below).
-We are PhD students in the Modern Languages department who are very keen to meet other students and members of staff.
+The research network is organised by Reading PhD students Faye Bird and Gareth Mills (see bios below).
+We are PhD students in the departments of Law and Literature who are very keen to meet other students and members of staff.
 We are interested in finding out all about you and your research.

 Gender and Sexuality Cluster (SWWDTP)

-We also have now established a new branch of our research network – the Gender and Sexuality Cluster which is supported by the SWWDTP (The South West and Wales Doctoral Training Partnership which is funded by the Arts and Humanities Research council).
-Many of the cluster activities are only open to students of the SWWDTP which is comprised of 8 universities – Reading, Bristol, Bath, Bath Spa, Southampton, Cardiff, Exeter and Aberystwyth.
-However, after our initial networking day, we are now planning a conference to which non SWWDTP students from across these 8 universities will be allowed to send abstracts.
+We are linked to the Gender and Sexuality Cluster which is supported by the SWWDTP (The South West and Wales Doctoral Training Partnership which is funded by the Arts and Humanities Research council).
+Many of the cluster activities are only open to students of the SWWDTP which is comprised of 8 universities – Reading, Bristol, Bath, Bath Spa, Southampton, Cardiff, Exeter and Aberystwyth, though do watch this space as more open events are sometimes run!

 Please check out the cluster website: https://genderandsexualityresearch.wordpress.com/